Program Student Advisors/Supervisors

 Our department's graduate students are paired with one of the following faculty members, who acts as an advisor/supervisor to the student throughout the duration of the program:

-James Gillett - on leave January - June 2013
+Margaret Denton - on leave July - December 2013

-Amanda Grenier - on leave January - June 2013
+Stephanie Premji - on leave July - December 2013

 Our department's associate members can act as instructors for grad courses HLTH AGE 706 (Independent Study) or HLTH AGE 707 (Reading Course), second readers for the Major Research Paper, and/or members of a thesis supervisory committee: